National Cable & Telecommunications Ass'n v. Brand X Internet Services: Ruling

 In a 6–3 decision, the Supreme Court held that the Telecommunications Act of 1996 enabled the FCC to make classification decisions within certain parameters, but Congress included enough ambiguity and vagueness to support the assumption that it intended the FCC to handle such decisions on a flexible and case-by-case basis.
 Thus, the court concluded that Chevron deference was merited, and upheld the FCC's decision to classify DSL services and cable modem services differently.
 In an unusual procedural twist, this overturned the Circuit Court ruling, not out of disagreement but under the decision to approach the matter via judicial deference rather than the rule of precedent.
+The main question before the court also soon became moot, because the classification of DSL services and cable modem services was aligned when, in 2005, the FCC decided to reclassify DSL as an information service.

 In an influential dissenting opinion, Justice Antonin Scalia disagreed with the FCC's characterizations of "telecommunications service" and "information service" in all of the relevant classification decisions.
 Scalia concluded that these decisions created an untenable situation in the ISP marketplace, with different companies being subjected to different levels of regulation, but ultimately placed the blame on Congress for its poor construction of the 1996 Act, which in turn hobbled the FCC's ability to regulate new technologies and markets.

 Impact

-FCC regulations
+Deference to FCC regulations

-The Brand X ruling is often cited in critiques of outdated telecommunications policy in the United States, as the Telecommunications Act of 1996 is unable to address new technologies that arose after its passage, and saddled the FCC with procedures based on old technologies.
-Due to convergence in the industry, previous network delivery methods and data protocols (e.g. Internet data and voice telephone calls) came together in new forms while the FCC was forced to regulate each new service under rules written by Congress for older technologies and network architectures.
+The Brand X ruling is often cited in critiques of outdated telecommunications policy in the United States, as the Telecommunications Act of 1996 is unable to address new technologies that arose after its passage, and saddles the FCC with procedures based on old technologies.
+Due to convergence in the industry, previous network delivery methods and data protocols (e.g. Internet data and voice telephone calls) came together in new forms while the FCC is forced to regulate each new service under rules written by Congress for older technologies and network architectures.
 This in turn requires the FCC to formulate confusing arguments to justify its classification decisions, while courts must embark on equally confusing analyses to determine if such classifications comply with the law.